What is equitable distribution?

 The court may also use equitable distribution to penalize a spouse if he or she wasted or significantly dissipated marital property, either during the marriage or after separation.
 Some states may also penalize a spouse if there was abuse or infidelity in the relationship.
 Further, courts virtually always take into consideration which spouse will receive the primary responsibility of caring for the children of the marriage when distributing the marital assets.

+Equitable distribution is really a last resort and should be thought of in such a way.
 It is important to remember that equitable distribution laws only apply in court.
 Before a judge determines the allocation of marital assets, the spouses have a chance to work this distribution out either on their own or through attorney negotiations.
 While equitable distribution laws should be kept in mind during negotiation, during negotiation the spouses are free to divide their property in the manner in which they see fit.
-If the spouses cannot agree on how to divide the property, a decision by a judge may result in a distribution which leaves both parties unhappy.
-In some cases, spouses may be able to divide a portion of their marital estate, and bring the remainder to the court to decide how to distribute the rest.
+If the spouses cannot agree on how to divide the property, a decision by a judge may result in a distribution that leaves both parties unhappy.
+In some cases, spouses may be able to divide a portion of their marital estate and bring the remainder to the court to decide how to distribute the rest.